top of page

 It was January 6th the first day of lock down 3.0 in London.
 But Funerals could still take place with up to 30 people.

-- Cover mirrors and gods.
-The Chinese cover mirrors to protect their loved ones.
-They believe if a person sees the coffin's reflection, there will be additional death in the family.
-During the funeral we also had to cover all god statues with a red cloth and take down any red couplets (used for Chinese new year with the word FU fortune).
-We covered these from the day my father passed away..
+• Cover mirrors and god statues: Mirrors are traditionally covered to protect the family.
+It is believed that if someone sees the coffin reflected in a mirror, there may be another death in the family.
+During the funeral, we also had to cover all god statues with a red cloth and take down any red couplets, such as the ones used for Chinese New Year with the word Fu (fortune).
+We covered these from the day my father passed away.

-- Clothing: We had the hemp hat, and clothing prepared for us by the Taoist priest, but if not you can wear an old white top or buy a cheap white t-shirt or shirt as this will be burned/thrown away at a later date.
-If possible then wear white shoes/trainers (these don't need to be thrown away after)
+• Clothing: We had hemp hats and mourning clothes prepared for us by the Taoist priest, but if you do not, you can wear an old white top or buy a cheap white T-shirt or shirt, as this may later be burned or thrown away.
+If possible, wear white shoes or trainers too, although these do not need to be thrown away afterwards.

-- Taoist/Buddhist Priests Because of the lock down restrictions we couldn't hold a full ceremony but we did manage to have two Taoist priests conduct the funeral playing loud music to ward off evil spirits.
-We had an open coffin at the funeral parlor where friends and family came to pay their respects but during the sealing of the coffin, everyone was to turn away as this symbolizes separation of the dead from the living and is considered bad luck to watch.
+• Taoist/Buddhist priests: Because of the lockdown restrictions, we could not hold a full ceremony, but we did still have two Taoist priests conduct the funeral, playing loud music to ward off evil spirits.
+We had an open coffin at the funeral parlour where friends and family came to pay their respects, but during the sealing of the coffin, everyone had to turn away, as this symbolises the separation of the dead from the living and is considered bad luck to watch.

-- Food in earth pot (分火direct translation- Dividing the fire?)
-Each of us siblings took turns to take some of the glutinous rice and chicken and put it into two earth pots.
-This will later be buried with my father and to ensure he will always have food in his afterlife.
+• Food in the earth pot (分火, literally translated as “dividing the fire”): Each of us siblings took turns placing some of the glutinous rice and chicken into two earthen pots.
+These would later be buried with my father to ensure he would always have food in the afterlife.

-After each of us did this we then had to in turn eat a small bit of rice remaining on the plate.
+After each of us had done this, we then had to eat a small amount of the rice left on the plate.

-- Breaking of a comb and mirror This signifies the separation and breaking of the relationship between husband and wife (my mother and father) and so that my father can go into the afterlife with no worries or regrets.
-My mother was then instructed to keep her half on her bedside for 7 days to show respect and the other half will be buried with my fathers coffin.
+• Breaking of a comb and mirror: This symbolises the separation and ending of the relationship between husband and wife, in this case my mother and father, so that my father could enter the afterlife without worries or regrets.
+My mother was then instructed to keep one half by her bedside for 7 days as a sign of respect, while the other half would be buried with my father’s coffin.

-- Funeral car made a stop outside our home Traditionally coffins and caskets are kept at the home but in modern day they are kept at funeral parlors.
-So on the funeral day the funeral hearse must make a stop outside the family home for the soul to visit home for the last time.
+• The funeral car stopped outside our home: Traditionally, coffins and caskets were kept at the family home, but nowadays they are usually kept at funeral parlours.
+So on the day of the funeral, the hearse makes a stop outside the family home to allow the soul to visit home one last time.

-- Car movement back and forth three times Additional prayers are made and family members hold onto the hearse and the hearse is to move back and forth slowly 3 times.
-Symbolising bowing 3 times and the separation to this life and our family home.
+• The hearse moves back and forth three times: Additional prayers are said while family members hold onto the hearse, which then moves slowly back and forth three times.
+This symbolises three final bows and the soul’s separation from this life and the family home.

-Family members and other relatives now throw a handful of earth into the grave before it is filled.
+Family members and relatives then throw a handful of earth into the grave before it is filled in.

-- Route home.
-Loud music is then played to ward off evil spirits when returning home to scare off evil spirits.
-A different route should also be used to go home as it is believed that spirits that followed you on the way to the funeral can follow you back home.
-We brought back the incense pot and placed this back onto the altar.
+• The route home: Loud music is then played on the journey home to ward off evil spirits.
+A different route should also be taken home, as it is believed that any spirits who followed you to the funeral may follow you back if you return the same way.
+We brought the incense pot back home with us and placed it back onto the altar.

 After the funeral